oh-data-sci/propensity_to_buy/readme.md

     + we also saw that their engagement (i.e. duration of their browsing session and the stage they reached in it) influencing the odds, suggesting that flattening of the site hierarchy (so that it does not take many clicks to get deep in, and see many options) could help boost conversion.

 # proposed next steps
+in the limited time, this is limited progress. what i suggest to do next:

+- reimplement the feature engineering in sql so that it can run where the data reside
-- cross validated models
+- cross validated models, explore the parameter space to find a better fit.
-- neural network models
+- neural network models, po